 It’s a New Year, and we’re all ready to get in shape, right?
-There are many ways to get moving toward that goal, but one thing I’m hoping that you don’t do, especially if you’re just getting started in trying to get fit, is go out and purchase your own equipment.
+There are many ways to get moving toward that goal.
+One thing I want to recommend that you don’t do is buying exercise equipment.
+In short, I think it’s a terrible idea!

 Don’t get me wrong.
 Getting in shape is a great idea.
 It’s a necessary idea if we want to live a long, healthy life to our fullest potential, but I have learned that buying equipment is just a bad idea, and I’m here to give you four reasons why.